decentralized-identity/keri/docs/Q-and-A.md

 A public key infrastructure (PKI) is a set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
 [Wikipedia].(https://en.wikipedia.org/wiki/Public_key_infrastructure)

 #### Root of trust
 Replace human basis-of-trust with cryptographic root-of-trust.
-With verifiable digital signatures from asymmetric key crypto we may not trust in “what” was said, but we may trust in “who” said it.\
+With verifiable digital signatures from asymmetric key cryptography we may not trust in “what” was said, but we may trust in “who” said it.\
 The root-of-trust is consistent attribution via verifiable integral non-repudiable statements.

 #### Seal